Gérard Mourou: Career

-Mourou has been director of the Laboratoire d'optique appliquée at the ENSTA from 2005 to 2009.
-He is a professor and member of Haut Collège at the École polytechnique and A. D. Moore Distinguished University Professor Emeritus at the University of Michigan where he has taught for over 16 years.
-He was the founding director of the Center for Ultrafast Optical Science at the University of Michigan in 1990.
-He had previously led a research group on ultrafast sciences at Laboratoire d'optique appliquée of ENSTA and École polytechnique, after obtaining a PhD degree from Pierre and Marie Curie University in 1973.
-He then went to the United States and became a professor at the University of Rochester in 1977, where he and his then student Donna Strickland produced their Nobel prize-winning work in the Laboratory for Laser Energetics at the university.
+Mourou was born on 22 June 1944 in Albertville, France.
+Mourou obtained a PhD degree from Pierre and Marie Curie University in 1973.
+He then moved to the United States, spending a year as a postdoctoral student at the University of California San Diego.
+He later became a professor at the University of Rochester in 1977, where he and his then student Donna Strickland produced their Nobel prize-winning work in the Laboratory for Laser Energetics at the university in the 1980s.
 The pair co-invented chirped pulse amplification, a "method of generating high-intensity, ultra-short optical pulses".
 Strickland's doctoral thesis was on "development of an ultra-bright laser and an application to multi-photon ionization".

-In the 2000s, Mourou was featured by a French film company in a publicity video for the Extreme Light Infrastructure (ELI).
+Mourou joined the University of Michigan in 1988, where he became the founding director of the Center for Ultrafast Optical Science in 1990 or 1991.
+He subsequently returned to France as a professor at the École polytechnique to direct the Laboratoire d'optique appliquée at ENSTA from 2005 to 2009 and develop the Extreme Light Infrastructure project from 2007 on.

-From 2005 to September 2024, he was a professor at the École Polytechnique and the Polytechnic Institute of Paris, and the director of the Optics Laboratory from 2005 to 2009.
-In 2019, he was elected as a foreign academician of the Chinese Academy of Sciences.
 In October 2024, he was appointed as a Chair Professor at Peking University.
+He is also the A. D. Moore Distinguished University Professor Emeritus at the University of Michigan.